With ripe tomatoes, crisp and cool cucumbers, red onion, and creamy herb marinated feta, this is a salad you’ll want to eat every day!

 Putting it All Together

 - Place all the salad ingredients in a large bowl and gently toss together.
 Add salt and cracked black pepper to taste.
 Really, that's it.
 This salad lasts a couple of days in the refrigerator, but that's only happened once or twice when The Boy was working a lot.
 Otherwise, it's gone.
-Enjoy this amazing salad alongside my Greek Chicken Skewers with Tzatziki Sauce or alone with a big fork!"
+Enjoy this amazing salad on its own, or alongside my Greek Chicken Skewers with Tzatziki Sauce!